“Keep Christ in Christmas!”

 6. Life is too short to worry so much about what everyone else is saying and doing.
 We, as followers of Christ, are under the burden of respecting and honoring those different than us; displaying the fruit of the Spirit in our encounters with people–all people.
 Those who do not follow Christ are under no such faith obligation.
 As citizens of the USA we all have the responsibility to act civilly and with proper respect toward all fellow citizens.
 Like it or not, there is no law that demands the public use of the name “Christ.”

 7. The best way to “keep Christ in Christmas” is to be “in Christ,” walking as Jesus walked.
-Jesus was all about the poor and weak.
+Jesus was all about the poor and week.
 He was all about feeding people.
 Jesus was all about healing and compassion.
 He found great pleasure in getting loud, sinful, mismatched people together around a table for a meal and some time hanging out.
 Not a moment of his life did he spend trying to get his name up on a sign.
 And when his name was written down and placed above his head, he was on the cross dying for the people who loved him and for those who had hung him there.
-More than ever, in the midst of a very divisive presidential transition, and the increasing racial tensions (and much more) the best thing that follower of Christ can do is to simply live our lives “in Christ.”
-There is no need (and, indeed, we have no right) to be divisive, judgmental, vindictive, or condemning.
-If we must judge and condemn, let us look in the mirrors at ourselves and judge whether we are worthy to be throwing stones.

 8. Finally, try something new this year.
-Give yourself the gift of a new friend and closer relationships with people.
+Give yourself the gift for a new friend and closer relationships with people.
 Do something special for those who don’t deserve anything or expect anything from you.
 Find a way to quietly bless those less fortunate.
 Babysit someone’s children for a night so they can go out and reconnect as a couple.
 Invite a new family in the community over for a meal.
 Show kindness in ways you might not otherwise think to do.
 If imitation is the sincerest form of flattery, then perhaps imitation is also the best way to celebrate the life of Christ.
-I will lay out the challenge right now — between now and the end of January, commit yourselves to the task of overwhelming kindness, generosity, and good-will.
-I would love it if you would leave a comment or send a message about how doing this has changed you, taught you, or opened up your eyes to something new.
-Let’s learn together and grow together.

 Let’s face it, in much of the world the way that Christmas is celebrated has created a holiday much different than the Christ-centered, religious holiday for which you and I might hope.
 It has become “their” holiday.
 Rather than demand that they celebrate on your terms, enter into their celebrations as representatives of their Heavenly Father who loves them; be the Body of Christ–even the Christ child that laid in the manger waiting for his day to arrive–and create opportunities for meaningful interactions and authentic sharing.